yanntrividic/idml-pandoc-reader/lua-filters/README.md

 ### Blocks

-When the element can't hold classes or attributes, it must be wrapped in a Div that can.
+When the element can't hold classes or attributes, it must be wrapped in a `Div` that can, and this `Div` must be tagged with a `"wrapper"=1` attribute.

 * [ ][class attrs] **Div**
 * [ ][class attrs] **Figure**